‘VOLTSWAGEN’ - Volkswagen Golf GTE Independent New Review (Ref:267/12114)

 Car and Driving’s Independent New Review of the Volkswagen Golf GTE.

-Volkswagen's original plug-in model, the Golf GTE, gets smarter still in second generation guise.
+Volkswagen's original plug-in model, the Golf GTE, gets smarter and more frugal with this updated version of the second generation model.
 Jonathan Crouch reports.

 Ten Second Review

-Volkswagen's second generation Golf GTE continues to offer a more dynamic, if rather pricey, take on plug-in hybrid technology, combining sporty styling and pokey petrol power along with real world battery range and frugality.
+The improved version of Volkswagen's second generation Golf GTE continues to offer a more dynamic, if rather pricey, take on Plug-in Hybrid technology, combining sporty styling and pokey petrol power along with real world battery range and frugality.
 The idea is to deliver GTI responsiveness along with ID.3-style EV sustainability.
 If Volkswagen has done just that, then this could very well be the ultimate all-round family hatch.

 #